Digital Accounting Collection: Accounting Pamphlets Collection

+Accounting Pamphlets

 This is a catalog of over 33,000 accounting pamphlets owned by the University of Mississippi library and originally collected by the American Institute of Certified Public Accountants.
 Only brief bibliographic citations are given: author, title, publisher and date.
 When available, the subject classification number from the original AICPA library collection is also included.

 The collection includes a wide range of materials ranging from the late nineteenth century through 2000.
 Besides the traditional pamphlet materials, there are article reprints and clippings from trade journals, individual journal issues containing accounting articles, short runs of professional newsletters from accounting organizations around the world, and legal briefs.

 Photographs and Illustrations Collection

 This collection includes the frontispieces of 16th- and 17th-century accounting texts; cartoons and illustrations from 19th- and early 20th-century books, logos, and mastheads; and photographs from early organizational meetings, early journals and books.
 It also includes pages of the Accounting Historians Journal and Accounting Historians Notebook.